nmbooker/gtk-xds/README.md

 LD_LIBRARY_PATH=/tmp/gtk+/lib
 ```

 does not work.
-However if you patch your distro's native packages it does.
+However if you patch your distro's native packages it should

-Any bugs relating to the use of these patches should go in gtk-xds issue tracker, and not in the upstream GTK bug tracker - you'll only annoy them.
+work.

-== Disclaimer of warranty and support
+## Disclaimer of warranty and support

 I've posted these patches in the hope you find them useful, with no warranty
 or guarantee of future support; and in the hope the GTK developers